carbon-design-system/carbon-preprocess-svelte/tests/fixtures/optimize-css/README.md

 Non-zero `leaked_count` is not a test failure when it occurs, but all fixtures currently target zero.
 Residual leaks usually come from single-class selectors where BEM prefix matching is broader than carbon-components-svelte markup (for example size tokens the library never renders).

-`src/indexer/build-index.ts` (invoked by `scripts/index-components.ts`) automates most context classes: import-graph `classList` tracing, slot-wrapper detection, gated Carbon CSS cross-reference, and CSS-orphan SVG classes. `MANUAL_OVERRIDES` is the fallback when automation misses on a Carbon bump.
+`src/indexer/build-index.ts` automates most context classes: import-graph `classList` tracing, slot-wrapper detection, gated Carbon CSS cross-reference, and CSS-orphan SVG classes.
+When automation misses on a Carbon bump, fix the extractor gate: there is no manual override list, since the index is built in every consuming project.

 Bundle pairs that stay strict (import both components): Select + Pagination for inline select, TextInput + FluidForm for fluid layout.